elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/browser-window-interactions.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Alert returns a string.</div><br />
-  <div><strong>Technical Response:</strong> Alert returns a string or an object that is converted into a string and displayed.
+  <div><strong>Technical Response:</strong> Alert returns a string or object converted into a string and displayed.
   </div>
   </div>
 </details>

 ---

-### How does the prompt function work, in simple terms?
+### How does the prompt function work in simple terms?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> It shows a window with text and a request for input, then returns a string.</div><br />
   <div><strong>Technical Response:</strong> It shows a modal window with a text message, an input field for the visitor, and the buttons OK/Cancel.
-The return value of the prompt function is a string value.
-This should be considered when it is used with numbers.
+The return value of the prompt function is a string value, which should be taken into account when used with numbers.
   </div>
   </div>
 </details>